The Query that Failed

 Don’t Call Me White

-Posted in Uncategorized with tags , , , , , , , , , , , , , , , , , on September 15, 2011 by Sissy
+Posted in Uncategorized with tags , , , , , , , , , , , , , , , , , on September 15, 2011 by Administrator

 Last year, flash mobs were booming in Philadelphia.
 They gathered, collected, rallied, and attacked, breeding superior rule over commoners who are plainly shopping, socializing, generally milling around city streets on otherwise innocent Saturday evenings.
 That is how I interpreted the news reports.
 I had not put a color on the skin of flash mobsters.
 If a photo is included with an article, I had not taken notice.
 Not until The Philadelphia Inquirer published a story on flash mob victims in the B section of Sunday’s edition sometime last year.